dxdesjardins/GDEssentials/README.md

 GDEssentials
 =================
-Addon to improve handling of events, actions, and memory management for the Godot Game Engine
+Addon to improve handling of events, actions, and memory management for the Godot Game Engine.

 Overview
 ----